For more information contact:

 In workshops, small group discussions, and over meals, the students will interact with faculty members in the humanities and the arts and discuss questions about the human condition, spirituality, and creative and expressive responses to the world.
 Through these interactions, we want to enable students to explore humanities and arts disciplines that are often very different from how they perceived them in high school.

 Each academic year, we host two dinners for our first-year first-generations students, one in October and one in April, to bring the students together with successful first-generation alumni, faculty, staff, and administration.
 At the two dinners, these and other members of our community will discuss their own experiences as first-generation students.

 Cultural Events Series

 The program takes the first-year, first-generation students to three cultural events each academic year: one Symphony, one Ballet, and one Theater.
 These events allow us to continue conversations throughout the year about the arts.
-Last year’s cultural events were:
+See this year’s events.

 First Generation Parents

 During Welcome Week, first-year, first-generation parents are invited to a First Generation Parent Orientation.
 At this session parents will receive information about different facets of the College: FERPA, the Role of Advisors, Academic Status and Progress, Financial Aid, Resources Available at the Learning Center, Athletic Eligibility Rules, and important programs run by the Student Programs and Services office.